worldwidecode/worldwidecode.github.io/content/posts/24-01 Leverage what you already are.md

 Whether you're starting something new or working on an existing project, **always try to take advantage of your current skill set in every task.**

-We often hear advice from so-called gurus about always operating in discomfort, claiming  where growth happens ***only there***.
+We often hear advice from so-called gurus about always operating in discomfort, claiming growth happens ***only there***.

 **I disagree; rather we should operate where we can.**